mallapurbharat/OpenZeppelinUpgradableSmartContract/README.md

 oz upgrade

+//ok, if no errors, then we've upgraded the smart contract on the blockchain!
+Test it out now.

 //now we need to read the current value of u - it should still be a huge number 115792089237316195423570985008687907853269984665640564039457584007913129639935

-//let's try to add one to this value of u. select the incrementBy function and add 1 to the value of u. oz send-tx
+//let's try to add one to this value of u. at the prompt select the development network, add contract, then incrementBy function and add 1 to the value of u. oz send-tx

 //It would normally *overflow* to the value 0!
 But SafeMath add() doesn't allow this to happen and stops the overflow and throws an exception!